Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

    1, 2, B2, 1.099999, 20.552543
    ...

-Once a ``.csv`` file holding voltage information for every bus is available, we can use the :meth:`opf.io.read_voltages_csv` function to automatically generate a voltage dictionary.
+Once a ``.csv`` file holding voltage information for every bus is available, we can use the ``read_voltages_csv`` function to automatically generate a voltage dictionary.
 In the following example we use the ``case9volts.csv`` file to generate a voltage dictionary

 .. testcode:: opf